dougeby/IntuneDocs/intune-azure/set-device-compliance/what-is-device-compliance.md

 To help protect company data, you need to make sure that the devices used to access company apps and data comply with certain rules.
 These rules might include using a PIN to access devices and encrypting data stored on devices.
 A set of such rules is called a **compliance policy**.

-##  How should I use device compliance policy?
+##  How should I use a device compliance policy?

 You can use compliance policy with conditional access to allow only devices that comply with compliance policy rules to access email and other services.